salmanbao/FabricWebApp/README.md

     will delete all non-source resources that this project created and currently still exist.
 This should reset the project back to its original state with no leftover persistent data.
 So be careful, because this will also delete your blockchain state and web server keystore.

+## Testing

+There is a simple shell script based test that can be run against the web server.
+Bring the services up (see above documentation on how), and then in a separate console, run `./test_rest_api.sh`.
+It should make several transactions and check their responses.
+The script will succeed only if the responses were as expected.
+The test script must be run against a "fresh" server.

 ## Random Notes